Story and photos by Rebecca Hammond

 PLEASANT RIDGE NEWS: One of Leslie Jones’ top priorities for the PR Environmental Committee is education on lawn pesticides, with the feasibility of city bans the topic of their March 21 presentation.
 The photo of bright yellow dandelions accompanying the facebook notice is a reminder: dandelions are the first available food for bees, and any early butterflies.

 PR’s next presentation is on Monday, May 23 at 7:00 P.M. at the community center on Ridge Road.
 Brendan Nolan, owner of Plants for Ecology, will be speaking on native plants.
 Free and open to all.
 A native plant sale will be held on Saturday, June 4 from 9:00 A.M. to 1:00 P.M.
 Find the Pleasant Ridge Environmental Committee on facebook.

 Becky Hammond is a life member of Sierra Club, their former Great Lakes Program blogger, and the founder of the Ferndale Monarch Project.

-If some happened with our health, we believe there is a solution to any maladies in a cure.
+If something happened with our soundness, we believe there is a solution to any maladies in a preparation.
 What medicines do patients purchase online?
-Viagra which is used to treat impotency and other states coupled to erectile disfunction.
+Viagra which is used to treat impotency and other states connected to erectile dysfunction.
 Learn more about “sildenafil“.
-What folk talk about “viagra stories“?
-The most substantial aspect you should look for is “sildenafil citrate“.
-Such problems commonly signal other problems: low libido or erectile malfunction can be the symptom a strong health problem such as heart trouble.
-Causes of sexual disfunction turn on injury to the penis.
-Chronic disease, several medicaments, and a condition called Peyronie’s disease can also cause sexual dysfunction.
-Even though this medicine is not for use in women, it is not known whether this medication passes into breast milk.
+What people talk about “viagra stories“?
+The most substantial aspect you have to look for is “sildenafil citrate“.
+Such problems commonly signal other problems: low libido or erectile dysfunction can be the symptom a strong soundness problem such as soul trouble.
+Causes of sexual malfunction turn on injury to the penis.
+Chronic disease, several medicaments, and a condition called Peyronie’s disease can also cause sexual disfunction.
+Even though this physic is not for use in women, it is not known whether this treatment passes into breast milk.